Near-Optimal Second-Order Guarantees for Model-Based Adversarial Imitation Learning: Theoretical Analysis

-\begin{remark}[Stochasticity in BC vs.\ AIL] As summarized in Table~\ref{tab:bcail}, BC and AIL react differently to stochasticity—especially when the expert policy $\pi^E$ is deterministic while the dynamics $P$ are stochastic (highlighted in red in Table~\ref{tab:bcail}).
-In this regime, \citet{foster2024behavior} obtain a sample complexity of $\tilde{\cO}\big(\!\log|\Pi|\epsilon^{-1}\!\big)$ for BC with deterministic experts, whereas \texttt{MB-AIL} yields $\tilde{\cO}\big(\!\log \cN_{\cR}\epsilon^{-2}\big)$.
+sample complexity of $\tilde{\cO}\!\big(\!\log|\Pi|\epsilon^{-1}\!\big)$ for BC with deterministic experts, whereas \texttt{MB-AIL} yields $\tilde{\cO}\!\big(\!\log \cN_{\cR}\epsilon^{-2}\big)$.
 We interpret this as a fundamental gap between BC and AIL: BC only needs to match actions and is largely insensitive to transition stochasticity, whereas AIL must match the expert’s occupancy measure, whose estimation necessarily reflects the stochasticity of $P$.
 Additionally, \citet{rajaraman2020toward} report an $\tilde{\cO}(1/\epsilon)$ expert-sample complexity in tabular MDPs as a tabular-specific artifact noted by \citet{foster2024behavior}.
-Outside this specific tabular result, we found that the $\epsilon^{-1}$ (deterministic) vs.\ $\epsilon^{-2}$ (stochastic) rates remain consistent across imitation-learning analyses. \end{remark} Taken together, Remark~\ref{rm:bcail1} and Remark~\ref{rm:bcail2} described a clear theoretical separation between BC and AIL in terms of expert sample complexity: AIL is preferable when the reward class $\cR$ is highly structured (Remark~\ref{rm:bcail1}); in the extreme case with $|\cR|=1$, AIL reduces to standard RL and no expert data are needed.
+Outside this specific tabular result, we found that the $\epsilon^{-1}$ (deterministic) vs.\ $\epsilon^{-2}$ (stochastic) rates remain consistent across imitation-learning analyses.

+Taken together, Remark~\ref{rm:bcail1} and Remark~\ref{rm:bcail2} described a clear theoretical separation between BC and AIL in terms of expert sample complexity: AIL is preferable when the reward class $\cR$ is highly structured (Remark~\ref{rm:bcail1}); in the extreme case with $|\cR|=1$, AIL reduces to standard RL and no expert data are needed.
 Conversely, BC is preferable when the expert policy class $\Pi$ is simple and deterministic while the transition dynamics are highly stochastic and complex (Remark~\ref{rm:bcail2}).